-From 2006-2018, Christine taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into the prison to learn alongside incarcerated students in the Inside-Out Prison Exchange Program (based at Temple University in Philadelphia).
-There is little she likes better than to see perspectives widen.
+From 2006-2018, she taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into Ohio prisons to learn alongside incarcerated students in the Inside-Out Prison Exchange Program.

-Currently back in Cincinnati, Christine’s best work is her five children, who attend various colleges and high schools in Ohio and have been hearing about crime, justice and prisons since they were old enough to care.
-Christine is available to speak and train on matters of incarceration, ministry and how to raise healthy children without having to actually cook anything.
+Christine’s best work is her five children, who have been hearing about crime, justice, and prisons since they were only enough to care.

 Regional Client Manager

 Carly Stock realized her love for working with the incarcerated while interning in the reentry pod of River City Correctional, a Community-Based Correctional Facility in Cincinnati, Ohio.

 As the Regional Client Manager, Carly guides the good work of the Client Reps throughout Cincinnati and Columbus as they walk with formerly incarcerated men and women into the workforce.
 Her staff matches eligible work candidates to work opportunities with the Damascus employment partners and positively impacts the recidivism rate in Ohio by providing the social support individuals need to be successful at home.

 Originally from Clayton, Ohio, Carly holds a B.S. in Criminal Justice from the University of Cincinnati.
 Outside of Damascus, she enjoys spending her time with family and her two rescue pups.